Imagine the Power of the National Popular Vote for Presidential Elections

 There are three primary reasons for adopting NPV:

-(1) In the current system, general campaigns ignore voters in bystander states (states where the outcome is relatively certain) while heaping attention on voters in swing states
+• In the current system, presidential election campaigns tend to ignore voters in "bystander states" (states where the outcome is relatively certain) while heaping attention on voters in swing states.

-( 2) voter turnout in bystander states (45%) is significantly lower than voter turnout in swing states (60%), possibly because of the lack of candidate attention, or because voters feel their opinions don't matter.
+• Voter turnout in bystander states (45%) is significantly lower than voter turnout in swing states (60%), possibly because of the lack of candidate attention, or because voters feel their opinions don't matter.